sbg/sbShinyModules/README.md

 work seamlessly within on-demand Data Studio hosting solution, allowing for easy integration.

+A detailed guideline for integrating modules into your Shiny apps and publishing them on our Seven Bridges Platform can be found [here](inst/Guideline_for_publishing_RShiny_on_demand_apps.pdf).

 ## Installation

 Install the development version from [GitHub](github) using the `remotes`